patrick-5546/notes/docs/reference/mkdocs.md

 ### Lint

+#### Markdown linter

 I use markdownlint to check for programmatic and stylistic errors in the application's Markdown files.

 I configured the errors using a `.markdownlint.json` file in the project's root directory to support the syntax of Material for MkDocs features.
+This workflow is run on every push and pull request to the main branch.

 ??? quote "markdownlint configuration for this project"